bcgov/platform-services-registry/testing/testing-checklist.md

 11. For Public Cloud Budget numbers less than 50 in the Budget fields shows an error text on Submit and blocks the Submit action.
 12. For Public Cloud Budget fields allow adding and save decimal numbers.
 13. For Public Cloud using non-alphanumeric symbols in Account Coding fields shows an error text on Submit and blocks the Submit action.
-14. For Private Cloud If nothing is checked in the Common Components section, the Submit action is blocked.
-15. If at least one radio button in Common Components section is checked or text present in Other field, the Submit action is not blocked.
-16. Leaving Secondary TL blank after opening his section shows an error text on Submit and blocks the Submit action.
+14. Leaving Secondary TL blank after opening his section shows an error text on Submit and blocks the Submit action.
-17. Not adding Secondary TL does not block the Submit action.
+15. Not adding Secondary TL does not block the Submit action.
-18. After clicking Submit with valid data the Modal Window shows up.
+16. After clicking Submit with valid data the Modal Window shows up.
 It has the information corresponding to the Cloud type you are requesting (Private or Public).
-19. If any of the Modal Window checkboxes is unchecked, Submit button is non-clickable.
+17. If any of the Modal Window checkboxes is unchecked, Submit button is non-clickable.
-20. Clicking “Return to Dashboard” returns user to the Products Tab of corresponding Cloud.
+18. Clicking “Return to Dashboard” returns user to the Products Tab of corresponding Cloud.
 The created Request is shown at the In Progress Tab.

 #### Requests and Products Tabs